-The Little Sister features a slotted headstock, as an homage to the traditional look of those old-time guitars.
-The 24 ¾" scale, calculated with the historic ‘Rule of 18', offers the classic feel of a well known, familiar instrument.
+The Little Sister features a slotted headstock, paying homage to the traditional look of those old-time guitars.
+The 24 ¾" scale, calculated with the historic ‘Rule of 18', offers the classic feel of an acclaimed, yet familiar instrument.

-And there came the Step Sister.
+And then came the Step Sister.

 The Step Sister also features a solid headstock, while the slotted version is available as a custom option.

 The chambered body Step Sister gains a little more definition and detail, and a slightly tighter tone in the bass range, trading off a bit of the roundness and warmth of the Little Sister.
 The midrange and treble ranges remain expressive and vocal, with a delicate balance of sweetness and clarity.
-The neck pickup placed closer to the bridge because of the extended fingerboard, delivers a leaner tone on its own, and a beautiful hollow quality in the middle position when joined to the bridge pickup.
+The neck pickup, placed closer to the bridge because of the extended fingerboard, delivers a leaner tone on its own, and a beautiful hollow quality in the middle position when joined to the bridge pickup.